-When baked, laminated doughs puff up dramatically and yield tender, flaky pastries.
-Unlike puff pastry, though, croissant dough has yeast to give it a lighter texture and an even higher rise.
+Croissants are made with a yeasted, laminated dough, which is similar to puff pastry .
+The laminated dough begins with a butter block that's wrapped in a thin sheet of pastry, then folded over repeatedly to create layers.
+When baked, it puffs up dramatically and yields tender, flaky pastries.
+But unlike puff pastry, croissant dough has yeast to give it a lighter texture and an even higher rise.

-Makes 14 croissants
+Yield: 14 croissants

 - ¾ cups whole milk, warm (100–110 F)

 - ¼ cup sugar